jeff-hykin/informative-iterator/README.md

 I wanted a light, clean, configurable alternative to tqdm.
 So I made one.

-It with jupyter notebooks and regular python.
+It works well with jupyter notebooks and regular python.

 # How do I use this?